rillonline/writing/kearsarge/kearsarge.md

 if it was ethical to bring in the Fungusian Network when a hack was in danger of failing and his client and best friend was at risk.
 "I'll send the info off to Dennis to see what the Fungusians make of it.
-Maybe he'll be as trilled with this as he was with the message tracing block you sent him earlier."
+Maybe he'll be as thrilled with this as he was with the message tracing block you sent him earlier."

-"When do you think you'll now anything from your scans?"
+"When do you think you'll know anything from your scans?"
 Blake asked Josh.

 "Not for several hours," Josh said.
 "My systems are state-of-he-art and